The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-It doesn’t matter how much cash you have in your checking account, a daily debit card limit could cause your purchases to be declined.
+Regardless of how much cash is in your checking account, a daily debit-card limit can cause a transaction to be declined.

 “They raised the limit for that day to the amount that I asked for based on the transaction that I was anticipating,” Gwaltney says.
 “And everything worked fine.”

-Those who regularly use their debit card and make large purchases from time to time may want to get a higher daily debit card limit.
+The daily debit-card limit is typically several thousand dollars, though it varies among banks.
+Those who regularly use their debit card and make large purchases from time to time may want to request a higher daily debit-card limit from their bank.

 1. Find out the limit that the bank sets

-Some banks may consider secure messaging to be a safe way to find out this information.
-Check with your bank to see its policy.
+Certain banks consider secure messaging a safe way to disclose this information.
+Check with your bank for its policy.

 Finding out your limit before a large purchase can save time and possibly prevent a declined transaction.

 2. Ask your bank for a daily limit change